-Muscle-ups are damn cool and because of this and their complexity, they inspire people to start bodyweight training as it happened in my case.
-Even though I practiced calisthenics mostly for physical fitness, doing muscle-ups was also one of my objectives.
+Muscle-ups are damn cool and because of their complexity too, they inspire people to start bodyweight training as it happened to me.
+Even though I intended on doing calisthenics mostly for physical fitness and getting muscular, doing muscle-ups was also one of my greatest aspirations.

-A couple of years ago [when I was a beginner] I saw some guys doing muscle-ups and, motivated by them, I jumped on a bar to see if I am able to perform likewise.
-I didn’t know back then what was required for this great feat.
-I was skinny, untrained and weak.
+A long time ago [when I was a beginner] I saw some guys doing muscle-ups and, motivated by them, I jumped on a bar to see if I am able to do at least one.
+I didn’t know back then what was required in terms of raw strength or technique.
+I was skinny, untrained and physically pretty weak.
 As a result, I failed in my attempt.
-Heck, I wasn’t even able to do 15 correct pull-ups at the time, but I hoped I could muscle-up over the bar instead.
+Heck, I wasn’t even able to do 15 correct pull-ups at the time, but I assumed I could muscle-up over the bar instead.

-If you tried too and failed then you’ll agree with me that they are tougher than they look at first glance.
+If you tried too and failed then you’ll agree with me that they are tougher than they look.
 Of course that athletes with years of dedicated training will make muscle-ups look easy.
-This is only because we see their results without understanding all the struggle behind.
+This is only because we see their results without understanding the effort to accomplish that.
 It was foolish of me to believe I could muscle-up without knowing the details and without being well-trained.

 However, my failure was soon filled with the ambition to train and master the skill properly.
 I was mentally prepared for what was going to come and my only hope was to be successful fast while putting in the work.
-I didn’t master the technique within the timeframe I wanted, but it came eventually:
+I didn’t master the technique in the span wanted, but I eventually obtained it.

-Muscle-ups will come faster for you if you are lighter.
-This comes as a paradox if you watched my video.
-You can see me muscle-up easier at the end of it even though I am a bit more heavyset.
-The reason is that over time and with training I enhanced my strength and performance.
-I bulked up wisely by keeping a low body fat percentage whilst also maintaining my overall mobility [which matters for dynamic strength].
-I didn’t end up looking like a bodybuilder: aesthetical, apparently strong but not functional enough.
+First of all, muscle-ups will come faster for you if you are lighter.
+However, you can see me muscle-up easier at the end of the video even though I am a bit more heavyset.
+The reason is that over time and with constant basic training, I enhanced my strength and performance.
+I bulked up wisely by keeping a low body fat percentage whilst also maintaining my overall body mobility.
 So each pound gained meant more power and functional strength.

-Now, if you are heavy because you are fat, then that will never help you do muscle-ups unless you’re very strong and mobile.
-In this case, you have to get lighter first by cutting fats.
-But you must also do calisthenics training to increase your basic strength or lose weight as well with it, depending on what type of training you pursue.
-Some athletes lose weight with bodyweight training while others [like myself] do it by including cardio workouts.
-Like the saying goes: All the roads lead to Rome.
+Now, if you are heavy because you are fat, then that will never help you do muscle-ups unless you’re strong enough to compensate that surplus.
+In this case, you have to get lighter first by cutting fats (read here how you can target fat loss rapidly).
+But you must also do calisthenics training to increase your basic strength or lose weight as well with it.
+Some athletes lose weight with bodyweight training while others [like myself] do it by including cardio workouts too.

-Going back, the physique I had at the beginning of the video was attained with basic calisthenics training.
-However, before that, I was also running long distances [cardio], almost every day, to get fit and light.
+Going back, the physique from the beginning of my video I attained with basic calisthenics training.
+However, before that, I was also running long distances, almost every day, to get fit and light.
 These two activities allowed me to achieve the level of fitness required for my first very-bad-form muscle-ups.
-I just did it going through one training style to another.

 It took me more than an entire year to lose weight and to increase my fitness level only for doing muscle-ups the way you see in the first clips.
-You may do it faster or longer depending on many particular variables and also depending on how consistent you are with your training.
-However, it took me another few months to a year to be able to muscle-up with a clean form and with more repetitions.
-You have to embrace the idea that performance will come with time.
+You may do it faster or longer depending on many distinct variables and also depending on how consistent you are with your training.
+Then, it took me another few months to a year to be able to muscle-up with a clean form.
+Performance comes with time.

-My training schedule was to train for 5 times a week and included at least two workout sessions for pushups, dips, and pull-ups.
-However, my training log wasn’t designed for doing muscle-ups.
-I mainly planned to train for hypertrophy and strength.
+My training schedule was to train 5 times a week and included at least two workout sessions for pushups, dips, and pull-ups.
+My training log though wasn’t designed for doing muscle-ups.
+I essentially planned to train for hypertrophy and strength.
 But, once in a while, when I felt it was right, I gave it a try.
-I failed almost every time I tried until one day.
-Afterwards, I couldn’t do it again.
-I could only muscle-up on the same bar I did the first time.
+I failed almost every time I tried until it happened.
+The problem was that I could only muscle-up on the same bar I did the first time.
 It required continuous trial and error until I could do it every time and on every type of bar.

 You have to understand that you have to get stronger, but I think it is best if I give you some numbers too.